collocations.org

 spare

-She begged the soldiers to spare her son''s life.
+She begged the soldiers to spare her son's life.

-give, lay down, sacrifice | claim, cost, end, take
+give, lay down, sacrifice

-The crash claimed 43 lives. | His foolishness almost cost him his life. | She took her own life.
+His foolishness almost cost him his life.

-start
+start (figurative)

-(figurative) The restaurant started life as a cinema.
+The hotel started life as a prison.

-LIFE + VERB
+life + VERB

 be lost